aakram181/KaggleTitanic/README.md

 # Kaggle Titanic Competition
 This notebook contains my first submission for Kaggle's titatnic competition.
-It still needs improvement
+It contains basic data preprocessing and EDA.